Jennifer Jones Austin: Career

-Jennifer co-hosts WBLS’ “Open Line”, guest hosts weekly the nationally syndicated radio program, “Keep’n It Real with Rev. Al Sharpton”, and appears frequently on the cable show, “Brooklyn Savvy”.
+Jones Austin co-hosts WBLS’ “Open Line”, guest hosts weekly the nationally syndicated radio program, “Keep’n It Real with Rev. Al Sharpton”, and has appeared on the cable show, “Brooklyn Savvy”.
 She is a returning guest and contributor on the “Karen Hunter Show”.

-Jennifer Jones Austin is the author of Consider It Pure Joy.
-Described as “a story that if not lived would make for a great novel”, it is the harrowing account of her year-long battle with a sudden, life threatening illness, and the power of faith and community to transform desperation into joy.
-She is the editor of God in The Ghetto: A Prophetic Word Revisited, the re-release of her father, William Augustus Jones Jr.’s seminal work deconstructing the “System” of racism, capitalism and militarism all working in concert to continually oppress people of color.
-Jones Austin is also the co-author of “Race and Reform: A Seat at the Table” in the soon to be released Leadership Reflections: How to Create and Sustain Reforms in Children and Family Services.
+Jones Austin is the author of Consider It Pure Joy, the account of her year-long battle with a sudden, life threatening illness.
+She is the editor of God in The Ghetto: A Prophetic Word Revisited, the re-release of her father, William Augustus Jones Jr.’s work deconstructing the “system” of racism, capitalism and militarism.

-Jennifer is a graduate of the Fordham University School of Law, the New York University Robert F. Wagner Graduate School of Public Service, and Rutgers University.
-A recipient of numerous awards and recognitions, including two honorary doctorates, she considers the five honors bestowed upon her by her three alma maters especially significant.

 Personal life

 Jones Austin is married to Shawn V. Austin, an insurance executive.
 They have two children together, daughter Kennedy (born 1997) and son Channing (born 2001).

 In 2009 Jones Austin was diagnosed with leukemia and given no chance of survival without a bone marrow transplant.
-Unable to find a match among the 8 million donors in the National Marrow Donor Registry, she and her husband marshaled their extensive, nationwide network, and with her husband leading family and friends they were able to add 13,000 potential donors of color to the National Marrow Donor Program registry in just 13 weeks.
-Since that time, more than 100 people having received transplants from donors who joined the registry to be a donor for Jennifer.
+Unable to find a match in the National Marrow Donor Registry, she and her husband marshaled their network, and were able to add 13,000 potential donors of color to the National Marrow Donor Program registry in 13 weeks.
 She never got a donor, but she discovered that a cord blood transplant using the stem cells from 2 African-American male babies’ umbilical cords was a viable alternative, and she was successfully transplanted in 2010.

 Jones Austin and her family attend Bethany Baptist Church, in Bedford–Stuyvesant, Brooklyn, where her father was minister for 43 years.

 Her memoir "Consider It Pure Joy", chronicling her search for a bone marrow donor, was published in 2018.

 Awards

-Jones Austin is the recipient of numerous awards including four from her three alma maters.
-In 2016, the Robert F. Wagner Graduate School of Public Service at New York University gave her the Martin Luther King Jr. Humanitarian Award, for her ongoing work in social advocacy.
+In 2016, the Robert F. Wagner Graduate School of Public Service at New York University gave Jones Austin the Martin Luther King Jr. Humanitarian Award, for her ongoing work in social advocacy.